Fano foliations with small algebraic ranks: Examples and related questions

 \subsection{Rationally connectedness and Seshadri constant}

-In this last subsection we discuss the sharpness of Theorem \ref{t.rationally-connectedness} and Corollary \ref{c.RC-Folia-large-Seshadri}.
+In this last subsection we discuss the sharpness ofTheorem \ref{c.RC-Folia-large-Seshadri} and Theorem \ref{t.rationally-connectedness}.
 Let $X\subset \bP^{n+1}$ be the cone over a plane curve of degree three.
 Then $X$ is a Fano variety with lc singularities such that $\epsilon(-K_X)=n-1$, but $X$ is not rationally connected.
 In particular, this shows that Theorem \ref{t.Zhuang} (1) is sharp.
 On the other hand, it is shown by Araujo and Druel in \cite[Theorem 1.8]{AraujoDruel2019} that the general leaf of the algebraic part of a foliation $\sF\subsetneq T_X$ on a projective manifold $X$ is rationally connected if $\widehat{\iota}(\sF)\geq r^a-1$.